ghostwond3r/Self-Way/README.md

 > If you see some of your works here and want your name added just message me and I will add it !

 --------------------------------------

-*The New Blood Project is my way to be the change I want to see - WondR <3*
+*The project's ultimate goal is to make knowledge free and accessible to all, so that anyone can learn and grow.
+By empowering individuals to learn and practice ethical hacking, Self-Way aims to be the change it wants to see in the world.
+WondR <3*